May 1, 2018

 Although I never saw the movie in the theater (it was released in June 1993 and I was kinda busy with a toddler and newborn) someone gave me the movie on VHS.
 Nowadays, it’s a perennial favorite on cable and if I happen to come across it, I’ll watch it.
 I am, after all, a sucker for a good romance.

-Here are the links for the exhaustive history of the ESB and also for the three movies:
+Here are the links for the exhaustive history of the ESB and also for the three movies highlighted in the article: